 The work doesn’t end after you’ve enlisted your volunteers!
 Stay tuned for our blog post next week on retaining and managing those volunteers.

 And while volunteers may be the backbone of your organization, the heart of your success lies in the smart management of your nonprofit finances.
-Contact KYN Accounting today to see how your nonprofit can flourish with a team of trusted financial experts at your back.
+Contact KYN today to see how your nonprofit can flourish with a team of trusted financial experts at your back.